Why Van Halen Begrudgingly Returned for 1982’s ‘Hide Your Sheep’ Tour

 Roth wanted to do a cover of “Dancing in the Street,” made famous by Martha and the Vandellas.
 Van Halen suggested Roy Orbison's “(Oh) Pretty Woman,” which ended up taking one day to record at Sunset Sound in Los Angeles.
 Released at the beginning of the year, it turned into an unexpected hit single, and the pressure was on from the label for a full-length LP to capitalize on its success.

 “We jumped back in [to the studio] without any rest, without any time to recuperate from the tour,” Van Halen said.

 The result was the quickly cobbled together – but somehow excellent – Diver Down, which contained just four original compositions, five covers and three instrumental interludes.
 Then it was back on the road for what was dubbed the Hide Your Sheep tour.

 There are three lines of thought as to where the name came from.
 One is the old saying to alert people that trouble was coming to the neighborhood that went, "Hide your wives, hide your daughters, hell, hide your sheep!"
 The other is a farmer in the Midwest, when told Van Halen would be coming to town and asked if he would be hiding his daughters replied, "Hide my daughters?
 Hell, I'm gonna hide my sheep."
 The third was a tongue-in-cheek response to a run of dates by AC/DC called "Hide Your Daughters."

-"So many people had input on the art and merch, names and ideas, I really am not sure [where the idea came from]," Monk tells Ultimate Classic Rock.
+"So many people had input on the art and merch, names and ideas, I really am not sure [where the idea came from]," Monk tells UCR.
 "The idea was hide your woman and even your sheep when VH comes to town."

 Regardless of origin, it was a brilliant name and typical of the Van Halen brand of humor.
 The road crew on the tour even donned shirts featuring a sheep in a garter belt and high heels with her eyes covered by a black bar.